We use information saved using cookies to ensure maximum convenience in using our website.

 To begin with, do the INTRO TRAINING, to know the extent of your oxygenation.
 This workout is described on our channel on YouTube Q-LAC run.

-4. How to correctly position the sensor?
+6. How to position the sensor correctly?

 Primary placement is 1/3 of the height of the lateral head of the quadriceps.